My god. We’ve made it to the end of yet another year. Against all odds, we’ve completed one full year of weekly bad movie watching.

 Staying Alive – D-

-Ken: Not even alotta fun if he is a ghost the whole time…
+Ken: Not even that much fun if he was a ghost the entire time…

 Hudson Hawk – D-

 Ken: Slow start, but second half of the movie more than made up for it.